addff/2503-ITT440/10% Individual Assignment/M3CS2554A/FATIN AIDA BINTI OTHMAN/README.md

 Feature of SCIKIT-IMAGES:

-1. Open-source package in Python.
-This means that it is available free of charge and free of restriction.
+1. Open-source and free:  Available at no cost and without usage restrictions.
-2. Easy to read and write images of various formats.
-The library offers multiple plugins and methods to read and write images of various formats, such as JPEG, PNG, TIFF, and more.
+2. Supports many image formats: Can read and write JPEG, PNG, TIFF, and more.
-3. Images in scikit-image are represented by NumPy ndarrays (multidimentional containers).
-Hence, many common operations can be achieved using standard NumPy methods for manipulating arrays.
+3. Uses NumPy arrays: Images are stored as NumPy `ndarray`, so you can use NumPy functions to manipulate them.
-4. It provides a vast collection of image Processing Algorithms such as filtering, segmentation, feature extraction, morphology, and more.
+4. Provides many image processing tools: Functions for filtering, segmentation, feature extraction and morphological operations
-5. User-friendly API that simplifies the process of performing image processing tasks.
+5. Easy to use: Beginner-friendly and consistent API.